cychoi/gwenbell.com/presence.md

 #### Gwen Bell | June 2013

 I talk with faeries and dead people.
-Maybe that's why when you poogle me - please, I implore you, give that up for [duckduckgo](http://duckduckgo.com) - it auto-fills to 'gwen bell crazy'.
-Well, if I'm crazy, that's great.
+Maybe that's why when you poogle me it auto-fills to 'gwen bell crazy'.
+Well, if I'm crazy, that's great but please, I implore you, give that search engine up for [duckduckgo](http://duckduckgo.com).

 I like reporting back what I hear on the astral plane.
 I did that in Terminal.
 Biggie Smalls visited.
 I interviewed my mom.
 Steve Jobs wrote the intro.
 Shit's real, yo.

 In its own weird way, Terminal offers the why of computing as you read the how of [Git Commit](http://git.gwenbell.com).
-I cover thirty days on the command line in Git Commit.
-Before you even approach the terminal, you have to have some idea why the terminal exists and why it matters.
-If you don't already have the why, you got that in Terminal.
+I cover thirty days on the command line/terminal in Git Commit.
+Before you even approach the terminal, you have to have some idea why it exists and why it matters.

+Terminal is a philosophical reflection on why it, and we, are here.

 ***